YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 Here comes the most technical aspect of our discussion.
 Hang on!

-In the most general case, thes second Newton law is:
+In the most general case, the second Newton law is:

 $$ \vec{F_G} = m \vec{a} $$